 This is one of the best parts about CBD… unlike many medications, especially pharmaceuticals, there are no known “dirty” side effects that come with using it.
 The most a person might experience using CBD is sleepiness, dry mouth, and lightheadedness.

-However, if you are currently on pharmaceuticals or a daily medication, it would be wise to consult with your doctor before starting CBD.
+However, if you are currently on pharmaceuticals or daily medication, it would be wise to consult with your doctor before starting CBD.
 Recent studies have found that another side effect of using CBD is that it inhibits the cleansing system of the liver, known as the cytochrome P-450 enzyme system.
 By inhibiting this system, it stops the liver from being able to filter the other medications you may be on.
 This can lead to unwanted side effects or even overdose.
-You can find a list of medications that CBD interacts with in this way, here.
+You can find a list of medications that CBD interacts with this way, here.

 Here is a list of benefits animals gain from using CBD:

 Depending on the animal will determine the dosage.
-Cats only need a couple drops daily, for example.
+Cats only need a couple of drops daily, for example.
 Like humans, pets cannot overdose on CBD, but too much might sedate them and make them sleepy.